Articles on

 (Heb.
 7:1‑2)

-At the end heaven will be opened to manifest the Son of man; and when it opens thus, it is that the Lord Jesus should come Himself and execute judgment on earth.
+At the end heaven will be opened to manifest the Son of Man; and when it opens thus, it is that the Lord Jesus should come Himself and execute judgment on earth.
 Only when the evil forces God to notice it, does God smite it: until iniquity has come to the full (Gen. 15:16), God has long patience.
 (Notes on Revelation 19:11-21 by J.N.
 Darby)

-The horse is always the symbol of power connected with the earth; and it has the colour of prosperity.
+The horse is always the symbol of power connected with the earth; and it has the color of prosperity.
 It is a white horse.
 None, I trust, would be so foolish as to imagine that, when this blessed scene really comes, it will be a question of horses literally.
 (Lectures on Revelation 19 by W. Kelly)

 Heaven is seen opened for the purpose of victory over the earth.
-And the Lord Jesus Christ Himself is plainly referred to as the rider (Lectures on Revelation 19 by W. Kelly)
+And the Lord Jesus Christ Himself is plainly referred to as the rider.
+(Lectures on Revelation 19 by W. Kelly)

 In the marriage of the Lamb we see what Christ is to the church; in the judgment of the beast, what Christ is as a Judge.
 (Lectures on Revelation 19 by W. Kelly)